luual/git-ls-l/README.md

 I highly recommand to copy the binary to /usr/local/bin

-And use this command directly in the
+And use this command directly in the shell
 ```shell
 llg
 ```